beaujeant/beaujeant.github.io/AppSec101/cpu.md

 ### Array

 An array is basically a collection of variables of the same type.
-So for instance, an array of integer will simply be integers places one after each other in memory.
+So for instance, an array of integers will simply be integers places one after each other in memory.

 ### String